 Peer Review Process

-Each article is peer reviewed.
-Initially the articles are preliminary reviewed by the Editor-in-Chiefs and their assistant editors.
+Each article and commentary is peer reviewed.
+Initially they are preliminary reviewed by the Editor-in-Chiefs and their assistant editors.
 The Journal of Applied Operational Intelligence has an editorial board, and its members cover a wide range of disciplines within the intelligence and security field.
 All the members of the board have an established track record in academic publication or direct operational experience.

 The process for peer review is as follows: